rtk0c/mars/README.md

 [![Build Status](https://travis-ci.org/carlosrabelo/mars.png)](https://travis-ci.org/carlosrabelo/mars)

 # MARS Re-terraformed
 This is rtk0c's personal fork of MARS, with a set of changes unlikely/takes too long to be accepted upstream.
-An IntelliJ Idea buildsystem is also included in parallel with upstream's Gradle, intending for quicker iteration cycles.
+An IntelliJ Idea buildsystem is included to replace upstream's Gradle, intending for quicker iteration cycles.
 The `fork` branch corresponds to this custom form.
 The `master` branch which corresponds to upstream.
 Feature branches from `master` are intended to be submitted upstream.

+To setup this project in IntelliJ: Open Project on the project root folder, and then right click `mars.iml` > Import Module.
+Then to go Project Settings and specify a SDK of at least Java 23.

+You can create a run configuration for MARS by creating an Application with main class as `Mars`.
+Nothing else needs to be changed.

 # MARS (MIPS Assembler and Runtime Simulator)